tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     High-frequency trading

         High-frequency trading, or HFT for short, is a trading strategy where you do arbitration, cross-market market making or such and compete against the other actors with your technical speed.
-Trading Strategy is not suitable framework for HFT trading, though its data can aid to come up with good HFT strategiees.
+Trading Strategy is not a suitable framework for HFT trading, though its data can aid to come up with good HFT strategies.

     Directional strategy